-Our Audit Committee is comprised of Mr. Saxe, Dr. Underdown and Dr. Gin.
+Our Audit Committee is comprised of Mr. Saxe and Dr. Underdown.
+Prior to our proposed listing on the NASDAQ Capital Market, we will add another member to our Audit Committee.
 Mr. Saxe is the chairman of our Audit Committee and is our Audit Committee financial expert, as that term is defined under SEC rules implementing Section 407 of the Sarbanes Oxley Act of 2002, and possesses the requisite financial sophistication, as defined under applicable rules.
 The Audit Committee operates under a written charter.
 Our Audit Committee charter is available on our website.
 Under its charter, our Audit Committee is primarily responsible for, among other things:

-- overseeing our accounting and financial reporting process; - selecting, retaining and replacing our independent auditors and evaluating their qualifications, independence and performance; - reviewing and approving scope of the annual audit and audit fees; - monitoring rotation of partners of independent auditors on engagement team as required by law; - discussing with management and independent auditors the results of annual audit and review of quarterly financial statements; - reviewing adequacy and effectiveness of internal control policies and procedures; - approving retention of independent auditors to perform any proposed permissible non-audit services; - overseeing internal audit functions and annually reviewing audit committee charter and committee performance; and - preparing the audit committee report that the SEC requires in our annual proxy statement.
+- overseeing our accounting and financial reporting process; - selecting, retaining and replacing our independent auditors and evaluating their qualifications, independence and performance; - reviewing and approving scope of the annual audit and audit fees; - monitoring rotation of partners of independent auditors on engagement team as required by law; - · discussing with management and independent auditors the results of annual audit and review of quarterly financial statements; - reviewing adequacy and effectiveness of internal control policies and procedures; - · approving retention of independent auditors to perform any proposed permissible non-audit services; - · overseeing internal audit functions and annually reviewing audit committee charter and committee performance; and - preparing the audit committee report that the SEC requires in our annual proxy statement.